apache/jackrabbit/draft-THREAT-MODEL.md

 1. **In-process JCR library** — same shape as Oak: a host application instantiates a `Repository`, logs in, gets a `Session`, reads/writes.
 2. **Network-exposed via jackrabbit-webdav + jackrabbit-jcr-server +
-   jackrabbit-jcr2dav** — the repository is fronted by a WebDAV (or RMI) servlet; HTTP/WebDAV clients authenticate (usually via HTTP Basic or Digest) and the servlet translates WebDAV verbs into JCR operations *(inferred — §14 Q3)*.
+   jackrabbit-jcr2dav** — the repository is fronted by a WebDAV servlet; HTTP/WebDAV clients authenticate (usually via HTTP Basic or Digest) and the servlet translates WebDAV verbs into JCR operations.
 This brings authentication, HTTP parsing, and (in 2.x) XML parsing for WebDAV bodies onto the in-model surface.

 This split is the most consequential modelling decision: the in-process and the network-exposed deployments have different